 - Business program in London: A Tippie College of Business faculty member teaches this course during the UI winter session (late December to January).
 You'll live in a student apartment in central London, visit businesses, learn from business leaders, and take in cultural and historic sites.
 Class offerings vary from year to year.

 Faculty, Facilities, and Resources

-The John Pappajohn Business Building is state of the art and was designed for students.
+The state-of-the-art John Pappajohn Business Building was designed for students.
 It features 19 technology-equipped classrooms, multiple seminar and conference rooms, over 500 seats of auditorium space, two computer classrooms, a management information systems lab, research lab, computer labs, and the business library.